 - If not already done, format your data as a proper Excel table (CTRL + T)

-- Give your table a logical name (in the box on the very left side of the Table Tools --> Design tab)
+- Ensure your table has a readable name (shown on the left side of the Table Tools Design tab)

 - Create a new query --> From Table/Range